Plant Based Tofu Parmesan – Easy Tofu Parm

-- Grab 3 plates and add cornstarch to one plate, add the JUST liquid egg product to the second plate, and then add the breadcrumb mixture to the third plate.
+- Grab 3 plates.
+Add the cornstarch to one plate.
+Add the JUST liquid egg product to the second plate.
+Then, add the breadcrumb mixture to the third plate.

 - Dust the tofu with some salt and pepper.

 - Dredge the tofu through the cornstarch making sure it's evenly covered.
-Next, you’ll dredge it through the liquid egg product, and finally through the breadcrumbs making sure it’s well coated.
+Next, you’ll dredge it through the liquid egg product.
+Finally, coat it well in the breadcrumb mixture making sure it is well coated.
 Repeat this process for all 4 tofu rectangles.

 - Heat the vegetable oil in a 9-inch skillet over medium high heat.Make sure the oil gets nice and hot but not smoking.
 If the oil isn’t hot enough the breading will get soggy.
 You can test it by dropping a small piece of breading into the oil.
 If the breading begins to sizzle and cook, the oil is ready.
 If it sinks to the bottom of the pan, the oil is not hot enough yet.

 - Add two pieces of breaded tofu to the hot oil.
 You do not want to overcrowd your pan.
 Overcrowding the pan with tofu with cause the oil temperature to drop, and the tofu will get soggy.

 - Cook the tofu until it’s golden brown on all sides.
 Remove the tofu from skillet and place it on a paper towel to soak off any excess oil.

 - Add in a few ladles of the red sauce to the prepared baking dish.

 - Place the crispy tofu on top of the sauce.

 - Top with your grated violife parmesan cheese, salt and pepper and a pinch of red pepper flakes if you like some spice.

 - Cover with foil and bake for 20 minutes.